AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

     ```

 5. Get some pieces of white printer paper and tape them in the approximate landing zone, and place pieces of carbon paper on top (no need to tape that one since you'll be moving it between trials) so the ball can mark up the white paper when it lands.
 Materials available at the table towards the middle of the room. **Use this same set of paper throughout all cases.**
+    ```{admonition} Reminder
+    :class: note
+    Please do not take the tape away from the table as everyone will need it, thanks
+    ```

 6. Conduct **30 launches** onto the paper/carbon paper.
 Between each launch, move aside the carbon paper and mark each dot with a marker or something else that makes it apparent which dots are your data points for this case.
-Additional markers should be available.
+Additional markers should be available on the table towards the middle of the room.

+    ```{admonition} Reminder: Take turns
+    :class: note
+    - Groups of 2 students, each student will conduct 10 launches
+    - Groups of 3 students, each student will conduct 15 launches
+    ```

+    ```{admonition} Hold Launcher Plate
+    :class: warning
+    To help prevent the launcher from falling to the floor and breaking, please hold on to the rectangular plate that holds the launcher.
+    ```

 7. Draw a rough circle/ellipse surrounding the scattershot and visually estimate the center by drawing a cross hair to represent the center of the scatter.
 Flashlights are available at the table towards the middle of the room that could asist in drawing your circle/ellipse. (e.g. {numref}`exampleDataSimpleProjectile`)